Prag8855/aab/content/guides/visit-berlin.md

 Berlin is famous for its techno clubs.
 It can be hard to get into certain clubs.
 Clubs don't let everyone in.
 For example, they often reject tourists, big groups, drunk people, and people under 21 years old.[^7] In Berlin, people don't wear fancy clothes to go clubbing.
 If you dress too nice, you won't get in.[^8] Most clubs have a cover charge.
 You must pay 5€ to 15€ to get in.
 Clubs in Berlin stay open until the morning.
 The party starts late, and the busiest time is around 2AM.

-You can buy presale tickets for club events on [Resident Advisor](https://www.residentadvisor.net/guide/de/berlin).
+You can buy presale tickets for club events on [Resident Advisor](https://ra.co/guide/de/berlin).
 When you have tickets, it's easier to get in.[^9]

-You can find club events on [Resident Advisor](https://www.residentadvisor.net/guide/de/berlin), or follow clubs on Facebook.
-[WikiTravel](http://wikitravel.org/en/Berlin#Clubs) also has a short guide to Berlin clubs.
+Find club events on [Resident Advisor](https://ra.co/guide/de/berlin), or follow clubs on Facebook and Instagram.

 ## What to eat in Berlin